 The second watercolor is after Bosse’s engraving Les Vierges sages somnolent en attendant l’arrivée de l’époux (the wise virgins rest in wait for the arrival of the bridegroom) (figure 3) which shows the wise virgins in an organized interior, divested of unnecessary decoration and surrounded by symbols of piety, their five burning lanterns arranged at the ready in front of a painting of the Adoration of the Magi.
 Instead of the frivolous accoutrements like the cards, fans and musical instruments of the foolish virgins, they bear prayer books and reliquaries.
 On the table, items that could distract have been replaced with a crucifix and bible.
 Even the clothing of the wise virgins shows higher necklines and plainer collars, fabric and hats.
 In the original engraving the crescent moon is clear to view through the window, perhaps a reference to the Virgin Mary’s appearance on a crescent moon at the end of the world as described in the Book of Revelation.
 The painter has managed to perfectly render the effect of the darkness of night.
 The text beneath reads:

-No vain object can distract / These Virgins, always wise / To foolishness their humor is contrary / They seek a steady pleasure // The night when the others sleep / In a repose that appears sweet / These here discuss and watch / Waiting for their celestial groom //The world in vain they made war / then it is certain that their eyes / Closed to the shadows of the earth / will become open to the clarity of the skies // It is only wisdom / that they propose for certain/ and that guides their address / in the true way of salvation
+No vain object can distract / These Virgins, always wise / To foolishness their humor is contrary / They seek a steady pleasure // The night when the others sleep / In a repose that appears sweet / These here discuss and watch / Waiting for their celestial groom //The world in vain they made war / then it is certain that their eyes / Closed to the shadows of the earth / will become open to the clarity of the heavens // It is only wisdom / that they propose for certain/ and that guides their address / in the true way of salvation

 Bosse’s work has always been recognized by historians for its faithful reproduction of clothing and interior decoration.
 His father was a tailor, which may explain the particular skill in depicting costume and fashion.
 Indeed it is easy to perceive a certain irony apparent in vilifying the exquisite clothing and interior decoration, whilst rendering them in such careful and loving detail.
 However, this was a secret of his success as it added to the appeal of his prints immensely, especially among the provincial middle classes and foreigners who would have bought them primarily as an insight into the latest Parisian fashions.
-For this reason two prints from the Ten Virgins series, including the original to the present painting of the foolish virgins, were selected by the eminent art historian Peter Thornton for illustration in his pioneering publication Seventeenth Century Interior Decoration in England, France and Holland (1981).6 Thornton cites the print of the foolish virgins, source of one of the present paintings, as an example of how uniformity in an interior first becomes favourable in the mid seventeenth century, noting the exciting appearance of sash windows, an early parquet floor and an architecturally designed chimneypiece.
-That our painted version features color certainly adds yet more significance to the image in this regard.
-Thornton claims that the cultural salon of the kind presented in “the foolish Virgins” is perhaps intended to evoke and satirize the activities of Catherine de Vivonne, Marquise de Rambouillet (1588-1665), who was known as the leading hostess in Paris, and has remained famous for fomenting the tradition of the cultural ‘salon’ which would be prominent in the seventeenth and eighteenth centuries in the city.
-Given Bosse’s apparently cantankerous character, and the element of satire in many of his other works, perhaps we should consider this to be more than likely.
+For this reason two prints from the Ten Virgins series, including the original to the present painting of the foolish virgins, were selected by the eminent art historian Peter Thornton for illustration in his pioneering publication Seventeenth Century Interior Decoration in England, France and Holland (1981).6 Thornton cites the print of the foolish virgins, source of one of the present paintings, as an example of how uniformity in an interior first becomes favorable in the mid-seventeenth century, noting the exciting appearance of sash windows, an early parquet floor and an architecturally designed chimneypiece.
+That our painted versions feature color certainly adds yet more significance to the image in this regard.
+Thornton proposes that the cultural salon of the kind presented in “the foolish Virgins” is perhaps intended to evoke and satirize the activities of Catherine de Vivonne, Marquise de Rambouillet (1588-1665), who was known as the leading hostess in Paris, and has remained famous for fomenting the tradition of the cultural ‘salon’ which would be prominent in the seventeenth and eighteenth centuries in the city.
+Given Bosse’s apparently cantankerous character, and the element of satire in many of his other works, perhaps we should consider this to be very likely.